-The Management program is available during the day and the evening at the Brinkman Center, the Greene Center, and online.
+The Management program is available during the day and the evening at the Brinkman Center, the Greene Center, Ohio Hi-Point, and online.
 Students should consult with an advisor for the recommended sequencing of courses.

 Students enrolled in Associate of Applied Business degree programs are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.
 A number of colleges or universities have designed bachelor's completion programs designed for students completing applied degrees.
 See the Transfer section of the catalog for more information.